About the Author

 Apirana Taylor was the 2002 Ursula Bethell Creative Writing Resident (formerly Canterbury University Writer in Residence).
-The residency is designed to foster New Zealand writing by providing a full-time opportunity for a writer to work in an academic environment, and is open to writers in the fields of creative writing: fiction, drama, and poetry.
+The residency is designed to foster New Zealand writing by providing a full-time opportunity for a writer to work in an academic environment, and is open to writers in the fields of creative fiction, drama, and poetry.
 Taylor has also taught drama and creative writing at Whitireia Community Polytechnic and the New Zealand Drama School, and has held writing fellowships at Massey University (1996) and the University of Canterbury (2002).

-Ata Kura: The Red-tipped Dawn (Canterbury University Press, 2004) is an acclaimed collection of poetry which builds on that previously recorded by Taylor and published as Footprints in Tears, Thumbprints in Blood (A.Taylor, 2004).
-Combining themes of heritage with those of grief, beauty, and human connection, Ata Kura: The Red-Tipped Dawn has been described as a collection that “walk[s] through life” (NZine).
+Te Ata Kura: The Red-tipped Dawn (Canterbury University Press, 2004) is an acclaimed collection of poetry which builds on the volume published as Footprints in Tears, Thumbprints in Blood (2004).
+Combining themes of heritage with those of grief, beauty, and human connection, Te Ata Kura: The Red-Tipped Dawn has been described as a collection that ‘walk[s] through life’ (NZine).

 A Canoe in Midstream, Taylor's fifth volume of poetry, was published by Canterbury University Press in 2009, with the second edition released in 2011.
 The collection comprises old favourites – the poems most often requested at readings – with Taylor’s new work.

-- Apirana Taylor is available for school visits under the Book Council's Writers in Schools scheme
+Apirana Taylor is available for school visits as part of Read NZ Te Pou Muramura's Writers in Schools programme.